uc-raya/it3038c-scripts/Final/READme.md

 Make sure that your VENV is activated and that you are in the correct directory.

-Once you run the command "python web.py", you can navigate to localhost:5000 in your web browser and it will ask you to input information.
+Once you run the command "python web.py", you can navigate to localhost:5000 in your web browser and it will ask you to submit information.

 After that, click submit and the mad libs story will appear with the answers you gave.